-- stabilization projects which require minimal disturbance of existing conditions; and (3) wildlife and aquatic habitat improvement projects. - (h) A wetland use permit shall not be required for any use which is exempt from a permit under Section 6 of Act 203.
-(Amended Ordinance 1367 6/9/94) - (10) Wetlands Map.
+- (f) Excavation and filling of no more than fifty (50) cubic yards of material if necessary for the repair and maintenance of bridges, walkways, and other existing structures, provided that such structures allow for the unobstructed flow of water and preserve the natural contour of the protected wetland, except as authorized by permit. - (g) Improvement or maintenance of the Rouge River or its tributaries when such operations are organized or sponsored by the City and are specifically intended to preserve natural resources.
+Such permitted activities shall include, but not be limited to: (1) removal of materials which may cause diverted flows and bank erosion, including the removal of trees, brush, and debris; (2) bank stabilization projects which require minimal disturbance of existing conditions; and (3) wildlife and aquatic habitat improvement projects. - (h) A wetland use permit shall not be required for any use which is exempt from a permit under Section 30307(4) of Part 303, Wetlands Protection, of the Natural Resources and Environmental Protection Act, 1994 PA 451, as amended MCL 324.30307(4) (herein the Wetlands Protection Act). - (10) Wetlands Map.
 The City hereby incorporates into this Section and makes a part hereof by reference an official map of wetland areas and watercourses showing the general location of wetlands and watercourses in the City.
 Said wetlands map shall be updated when substantial new data is available or corrections are needed in order to maintain the integrity of the wetlands map.
-(Amended Ordinance 1367 6/9/94)

-In revising the wetlands map, the City Council shall satisfy the requirements of Act 207, Public Acts of 1921, as amended, relative to the amendment of zoning ordinance maps.
+(Amended Ordinance 1367 6/9/94) - In revising the wetlands map, the City Council shall satisfy the requirements of Act 207, Public Acts of 1921, as amended, relative to the amendment of zoning ordinance maps.
 The wetlands map shall serve as a general guide for locating wetlands and watercourses.
 Field investigations to delineate the precise boundaries of wetlands and watercourses on a project site shall be the responsibility of the applicant.
 In cases where the City needs additional information to complete a wetland use permit application review, the City may complete on-site investigations of protected wetlands and watercourses.
-(Amended - Ordinance 1367 - 6/9/94)
+(Amended Ordinance 1367 6/9/94) - (11) Application for a Wetland Use Permit.
+(Amended Ordinance 1367 6/9/94)